simaoribeiro/csharp-driver/doc/features/open-telemetry/tracing-rfc.md

 ### Include missing Recommended attributes

-As referred in [semantic conventions section](#semantic-conventions), there are recommended attributes that are not included in this proposal that may be useful for the users of Cassandra telemetry and can be something to look at in the future iterations of this feature:
+As referred in ["semantic conventions section"](#semantic-conventions), there are recommended attributes that are not included in this proposal that may be useful for the users of Cassandra telemetry and can be something to look at in the future iterations of this feature:

 - [Cassandra Call-level attributes](https://opentelemetry.io/docs/specs/semconv/database/cassandra/#call-level-attributes)
 - [Database Call-level attributes](https://opentelemetry.io/docs/specs/semconv/database/database-spans/#call-level-attributes)